stillmanff/Raspberry-Pi-Sense-Hat-Clock/README.md

 comparing barometric pressures.
 Look-back (in seconds) is also now parameterized to allow for barometer tuning.

 Update 1/1/2020: Added double blink on seconds icon if the barometer is rising or falling more rapidly than a settable parameter.

+Added a few more parameters and tuned the barometer settings.

 Note that the program is written to use the Pi upside down (power cable on top).
 Therefore, the up/down logic of the joystick is inverted.